 Costs of Purchasing Your Home

-There are more costs associated with buying your home than simply the down payment.
 The down payment is probably the largest initial cost you’ll take on, but don’t be blindsided by the additional fees you’ll need to pay.
+You can find out how much home you can afford with a home affordability calculator or keep reading to learn about the typical costs associated with owning a home.

 Historically, the magic number for a down payment has been 20% of the home’s value.
-However, the median down payment on a conventional loan in 2018 was 13%.
+If you’re thinking that’s impossibly steep, take a deep breath.
+The median down payment on a conventional loan recently clocked in at about 6% among first-time homebuyers.
+And conventional home loans can be had with as little as 3% to 5% down.

-So 20% may no longer be standard, but anything less, and you might be paying Private Mortgage Insurance (PMI) on top of your monthly mortgage.
-Around half of all first-time buyers pay mortgage insurance.
+So 20% may no longer be standard, but, if you put down anything less, you may pay private mortgage insurance (PMI) on top of your monthly mortgage.

-PMI can make it possible for many buyers to afford the down payment, while protecting the bank’s investment if you default on the loan.
+PMI can make it possible for many buyers to put down a more affordable down payment while protecting the bank’s investment if you were to default on the loan.
 The downside of PMI is the additional payments you’ll need to make each month until you are eligible to remove this insurance from your mortgage payment.
+Typically, PMI is canceled when your principal balance reaches 78% of the home’s original value (meaning the purchase price).

-On the other hand, it could be tempting to make as large a down payment as possible—but that’ll leave you little wiggle room financially for the additional costs associated with your home down the line.
-If you make a large down payment, it can help to have funds reserved for emergencies and unexpected home repairs.
+As you think about how much of a down payment to make, it could be tempting to make as large a payment as possible to help minimize your monthly mortgage payment and avoid PMI.
+Keep in mind that doing so can leave you little wiggle room financially for the additional costs associated with your home down the line.
+If you make a large down payment, it can help to have money reserved as an emergency fund and for unexpected home repairs.

 Your down payment won’t be the only thing due on closing day.
 In addition to the down payment, you’ll be expected to cover closing costs.
 Closing costs typically cover things like: